SCRIM® reaches gold standard

 When the vehicle moves forward the test wheel slides across the surface and the force generated by this action is related to the wet skidding resistance.
 An index determines how slippery the road surface is and helps engineers responsible for maintaining the road to assess current and future surface conditions.

-The first SCRIM was built by WDM founder Leslie Gardiner MBE and today the Company is still owned by the same family, with headquarters in the Staple Hill area of Bristol, UK.
+WDM’s first SCRIM was built by its founder Leslie Gardiner MBE and today the Company is still owned by the same family, with headquarters in the Staple Hill area of Bristol, UK.
 The Company dates back to 1945, but became involved in the road survey sector in the mid-60s when they were approached by the Ministry of Transport to modify a truck for road testing.

 The SCRIM was adopted by the Ministry and WDM not only sold the machine but began carrying out survey work themselves.
 The machine’s development was a watershed in the Company’s history.